awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Shutdown behavior**: Select whether the instance should stop or terminate when shut down\.
 For more information, see [Changing the Instance Initiated Shutdown Behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
    + **Termination protection**: Select whether to prevent accidental termination\.
 For more information, see [Enabling Termination Protection for an Instance](terminating-instances.md#Using_ChangingDisableAPITermination)\.
    + **Monitoring**: Select whether to enable detailed monitoring of the instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitoring Your Instances Using CloudWatch](using-cloudwatch.md)\.
+   + **T2/T3 Unlimited**: \(Only valid for T2 and T3 instances\) Select whether to enable applications to burst beyond the baseline for as long as needed\.
+Additional charges may apply\.
+For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
    + **Placement group name**: Specify a placement group in which to launch the instance\.
 Not all instance types can be launched in a placement group\.
 For more information, see [Placement Groups](placement-groups.md)\.
    + **EBS\-optimized instance**: Provides additional, dedicated capacity for Amazon EBS I/O\.
 Not all instance types support this feature, and additional charges apply\.
 For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.
    + **Tenancy**: Specify whether to run your instance on isolated, dedicated hardware \(**Dedicated**\) or on a Dedicated Host \(**Dedicated host**\)\.
 Additional charges may apply\.
 For more information, see [Dedicated Instances](dedicated-instance.md) and [Dedicated Hosts](dedicated-hosts-overview.md)\.
 If you specify a Dedicated Host, you can choose a specific host and the affinity for the instance\.